Simple Future Tense - Structure, Uses & Examples

 Tenses, Verb Tenses, Simple Future Tense, Simple Future Tense and its usage

-• We use Simple Future Tense to predict/tell action which will happen in future at particular time
+• We use Simple Future Tense to predict/tell action which will happen in the future at a particular time

 Simple Future Tense Structure